 Slayer’s Slink

-You’re able to vanish into the shadows suddenly.
+You’re able to vanish into the shadows after taking down a foe.

 Talent

-After felling an enemy, you can activate Slinking Sense again at any time during this battle.
-Reactivating Slinking Sense is limited to once per battle.
+After felling an enemy, you can activate Slink Out again at any time during this battle.
+Reactivating Slink Out is limited to once per battle.